 We have given more details on how the 1-, 5-, and 10-year averages were created for the air pollution exposures in the revised manuscript (P. XX, Lines XX-XX):

-Based on the residential history of each case or control, we calculated 1-, 5-, and 10-year average exposure to each pollutant ending at one year before the index date, as diagnosis has been shown previously to occur at a median of 12 months after symptoms onset.60
+Based on the residential history of each case or control, we calculated 1-, 5-, and 10-year average exposure to each pollutant ending at one year before the index date, as diagnosis has been shown previously to occur at a median of 12 months after symptoms onset.60 Specifically, each case or control average value (1-, 5- or 10-year) was calculated as the mean of all concentrations recorded across time at the recorded addresses within each time window.

 4) Methods, page 7, line 41: How did the authors determine confounding variables?